Go to Next Chapter -- Return to Contents/Index

 Hopping off her lap, he motioned to her with his snout, meowing vigorously, then led her trembling frame from the living room to his study.
 All the while the other cats also meowed excitedly, purring loudly now that their rescuer had arrived.

-“Now what is this nonsense about an animal shelter,” she muttered, positioning herself expertly in front of the computer. “. . .
-Oh, someone’s been reading about witchcraft. . .
-My-my, how interesting. . .how very quaint!
+“Now what’s this nonsense about an animal shelter,” she muttered, positioning herself expertly in front of the computer. “….
+Oh, someone’s been reading about witchcraft….
+My-my, how interesting… how very quaint!
 The stereotype card-carrying witch!”

 “She’s in denial,” Sam observed, looking back at the others on the floor.

-“I think she’s in shock,” said Drew, appearing suddenly on the desk.
+“I think she’s in shock,” thought Drew, appearing suddenly on the desk.

 “Yes, Wanda” Sam said, rubbing Alice’s cheek with his snout, “she doesn’t like cats, but we’re very special cats.
 She’ll like us!